sthinius87/HL-gaps-pub/README.rst

 **Installation**

-Detailed installation instructions can be found in the :ref:`installation` section of the documentation.
+Detailed installation instructions can be found in the :ref:`docs/installation_dev.rst` section of the documentation.

 **Usage**

-Examples and detailed usage instructions are available in the :ref:`usage` section of the documentation.
+Examples and detailed usage instructions are available in the :ref:`docs/usage.rst`, :ref:`docs/cli.rst` and :ref:`docs/tutorial.rst` section of the documentation.
 This includes information on using the command-line interface (CLI) and running the CWL workflows.

 **Contributing**

 Contributions are welcome!
-Please see the :ref:`contributing` guidelines for details on how to contribute to the project.
+Please see the :ref:`CONTRIBUTING.rst` guidelines for details on how to contribute to the project.

 **Authors**

-The authors and contributors are listed in the :ref:`authors` section of the documentation.
+The authors and contributors are listed in the :ref:`AUTHORS.rst` section of the documentation.

 **License**

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the :ref:`LICENSE.rst` file for details.

 **Citation**